zwen/infs3400spring2021/Assignments/Assignment05.md

 ### While we waiting for some folks to finish their coding assignment 04, let's study/review a new trick.
 Those examples can be over-simplifying the power of functions, but I think it offers short yet useful overview of what it is.

 #### Q1.
 Please review all three examples I have created in ```Functions.ipynb```.
-[Click here go to the directory, then right click the file to save](https://github.com/zwen/infs3400spring2021/tree/main/In-Class%20Assignment).
+[Right click the link to save](https://github.com/zwen/infs3400spring2021/blob/main/Assignments/Assignment05_Functions.ipynb), then open using Jupyter Notebook.
 Read notes and comments in between code carefully and try your best to understand what does a function do.

 #### Q2.
 Revise the last example ```Checking Palindrome``` to make it a function that returns a ```boolean``` value (that is either ```True``` or ```False```).
 It will be just like the ```example 2``` version of the ```example 1```.
 If a text you are evaluating is a palindrome, your function will return ```True``` from the function.